RoboJackets/software-training-old/assignments/week_4/week_4_exercises/project_4_4/README.md

 ##### Subscribe to the ground truth topics for both turtles
 The first thing we need to do is to subscribe to the `/oswin/ground_truth` and `/kyle/ground_truth` topics.
-For the message from `/kyle/ground_truth`, save the message to a global variable called `g_kyle_pose`, so that you can use the information in the callback for `/oswin/ground_truth`.
+For the message from `/kyle/ground_truth`, save the message to a global variable called `kyle_pose_`, so that you can use the information in the callback for `/oswin/ground_truth`.
 For now, use `ROS_INFO_STREAM` in both callbacks to print out the x coordinate of each turtle to double-check that your callbacks are working.